meanpenguin/RTIMULib/Linux/README.md

 The normal process is to run the magnetometer min/max option followed by the magnetometer ellipsoid fit option followed finally by the accelerometer min/max option.
 The program is self-documenting in that the instructions for every option will be displayed when the option is selected.

 The resulting RTIMULib.ini can then be used by any other RTIMULib application.

+Please consult https://github.com/mjs513/FreeIMU-Updates/wiki/images/Rotations.png for proper rotations that will cover all quadrants.
+An exam[le approach is shown here: https://youtu.be/sf_8jcDyO0Q

 ### Run the RTIMULibDrive, RTIMULibDrive10 and RTIMULibDrive11 Demo Apps